Quantile Vector Autoregression without Crossing: Introduction

 To address this dimensionality issue, we adopt the smoothly clipped absolute deviation (SCAD) regularization method (\citealp{fan2001variable}), given its ability to consistently select relevant lags while allowing us to estimate active parameters without asymptotic bias.
 Note that, in order to recover the correct AR structure of the original QVAR model, the SCAD penalty must be properly translated to ensure an equivalent penalization structure in the context of SQVAR.
 Under a suitably constructed simplex embedding and the corresponding SCAD penalty, we show that our proposed estimator based on series approximation can consistently identify the correct AR structure, and enjoys consistency and asymptotic normality for the coefficients of active lags.
 In addition, we propose a Bayesian information criterion (BIC)-based method for selecting the penalty parameter, and establish its theoretical validity.

-Similar to standard VAR models, once a QVAR model is estimated, we can perform numerical simulations using impulse response analysis to study the dynamic effects of macroeconomic or financial shocks on economic variables of interest over time.
+Similar to standard VAR models, once a QVAR model is estimated, we can perform impulse response analysis to study the dynamic effects of macroeconomic or financial shocks on economic variables of interest over time.
 In this paper, we propose two types of impulse response analysis.
 The first type is the generalized impulse response analysis, which can be viewed as a QVAR version of \cite{pesaran1998generalized}.
 In this approach, the response to a shock is measured in terms of expected outcomes.
 As in conventional VAR models, this approach averages out the dependence across different quantile levels and may overlook important heterogeneous aspects of economic dynamics, especially in the presence of economic asymmetries, regime changes, or tail events such as financial crises.
-Alternatively, \cite{ando2024scenario} introduced scenario-based forecasting error variance decomposition analysis, which allows the effect of shocks to vary across different quantiles of the outcome variable's distribution.
-Thus, as the second approach, we extend their idea to the QVAR framework.
+Alternatively, \cite{ando2024scenario} introduced scenario-based forecasting error variance decomposition analysis.
+As the second approach, we extend their idea to the QVAR framework.
 This approach provides a more granular and informative depiction of dynamic relationships among the variables under particular economic conditions specified by the researcher.

-To illustrate applications of the proposed method, we analyze daily returns of six U.S. portfolios constructed by the intersections of firm size and past returns over the period from January 1995 to June 2025.
-The estimation results reveal a heterogeneous dynamic structure across portfolios, providing a detailed view of their complex interactions.
+To illustrate an application of the proposed method, we analyze daily returns of U.S. exchange-traded funds (ETFs) covering major financial market segments.
+The estimation results reveal heterogeneous dynamic interactions across these ETFs, providing a detailed view of how dependence patterns vary across different parts of the return distribution.
 We then conduct a scenario-based impulse response analysis for two major events, the 2008 financial crisis and the COVID-19 pandemic, using a low-volatility market period as the baseline.
-This analysis shows how such shocks generate market instability through cross-portfolio dependence, demonstrating the usefulness of the proposed framework for simulating market dynamics under hypothetical scenarios of interest.